kailaix/AdFem.jl/docs/src/inverse.md

-# Inverse Modeling for Coupled Geomechanics and Single Phase Flow
+# Inverse Modeling for Poroelasticity Models

 We have coupled geomechanics and single phase flow in [`Coupled Geomechanics and Single Phase Flow`](https://kailaix.github.io/PoreFlow.jl/dev/coupled/) (poroelasticity).
 The governing equation for poroelasticity model is